Lemons N Lyme

 • Mix together the flours, baking powder, salt, and cinnamon and place in the fridge for 10 minutes.

-• Cut the butter into cubes when ready to use, then add to the flour mixture and cut in with a fork or pastry cutter until you have a sand-like mixture and butter is evenly distributed.
+• Cut the butter or oil into cubes when ready to use, then add to the flour mixture and cut in with a fork or pastry cutter until you have a sand-like mixture and butter is evenly distributed.
+Coconut oil can be hard, so you may need to use your fingers to squish it into the flour.

-• Shape the dough into a disk about 8-9inch in diameter on a parchment lined baking sheet and place the dough in the fridge for 30 minutes.
+• Shape the dough into a disk about 8-9inch in diameter on a parchment lined baking sheet.
+Sprinkle the crumble evenly over top then place the dough in the fridge for 30 minutes.

 • While the dough is chilling, preheat the oven to 350F.

-• When ready to bake the scones, gently press the crumble on top of the scones then cut your scones into 8 and spread them out on the baking sheet.
-They need some room to expand!
+• When ready to bake the scones, cut into 8 and spread them out on the baking sheet.
+They need some room to expand.

 • Bake for 25-30 minutes.
-Let cool on the baking sheet before serving!
+Let cool for at least 10 minutes on the baking sheet before transferring to a wire rack to finish cooling.

 • gluten free sweet potato donuts